Are You a Cheapskate?

 I don’t mind checking myself out, although as a cheapskate, it does bother me that I don’t get a discount for doing so.
 After all, Sam’s (or Walmart, or Target, or any other store with self-check) is saving money on overhead when I check myself out.
 And with Walmart/Sam’s Club, they’re always bragging about how they’re saving money to save YOU money—for example, Sam’s doesn’t have plastic bags, although there’s a pile of empty boxes up front you can pick through.
 Supposedly, they’re passing on the saving to customers, right?

 So why can’t they pass on the savings of employing fewer cashiers to customers who use the self-check?
 Why isn’t there an instant discount of .1% or something every time you use the self-check?
 This seems unfair.
-I’m perfectly happy to check myself out, but I feel like the saving should be passed on to me.
+I’m perfectly happy to check myself out, but I feel like the savings should be passed on to me.

 That being said, I am not quite enough of a cheapskate to wait in line for an hour at Sam’s just to stick it to them for not giving me a discount.
 So I reluctantly use the self-check at stores that have it, even though I feel that I’m paying more than I would at the regular checkout for the same items, because the self-check line is always so much shorter.